 Which medical examiner can I use?

-The TAC will consider agreeing to exams with any appropriately qualified medical examiner nominated.
+The TAC will consider agreeing to exams with any appropriately accredited medical examiner nominated.
 You will be notified of updates as they are agreed to between the TAC, LIV and ALA.
 The following document has been developed in conjunction with the JME Reference Group to assist medical examiners through the JME process.

 What if I disagree with the TAC's decision on a JME request?